alexeygorbunov/avd/ansible_collections/arista/avd/roles/eos_designs/docs/tables/connected-endpoints.md

         # Rack is used for documentation purposes only.
         rack: <str>

+        # Setting this flag to `false` will exclude the endpoint and all associated adapters from the generated Digital Twin topology.
+        digital_twin: <bool; default=True>

         # A list of adapters, group by adapters leveraging the same port-profile.
         adapters: